ZW-XXX/ServerAdmin_Instruction/README.md

 ## Security Management
+### 1. Regularly check in:
-Regularly check the login user, corresponding ip address and they are behaviors.
+Regularly check the login user by `who`, corresponding ip address and they are behaviors by `top` or `htop`.
+Regularly check the usage of GPUs by `nvidia-smi`.
+#### (1) Suspicious GPU usage
+Some common behaviors include
+    - A small amount of memory for single or multiple GPUs (usually nearly 2G) is occupies.
+    -